 Abstract

-This study’s goal was to determine whether receiving a particular type of feedback on nativeness of second-language accent positively influenced pronunciation over time.
+This study’s goal was to determine whether receiving a particular type of feedback on nativeness of second language accent positively influenced pronunciation over time.
 Forty-five native speakers of American English of beginning to intermediate Spanish ability were randomly assigned to three groups.
-The first group was asked to practise Spanish using speech recognition-based software that provided scores of nativeness of pronunciation.
-The second group practised with software that was identical but with no feedback indicating pronunciation scores.
-The third group did not practise with the software. … The two practice groups showed a small but statistically significant improvement over the control group. …
+The first group was asked to practice Spanish using speech recognition-based software that provided scores of nativeness of pronunciation.
+The second group practiced with software that was identical but with no feedback indicating pronunciation scores.
+The third group did not practice with the software.
+The subjects’ speech was recorded at the beginning of the study and again after three weeks, and scores based on log posterior probabilities were calculated.
+The speech recognizer outputs these scores, which have been shown to correlate well with human listeners’ non-nativeness judgements.
+The two practice groups showed a small but statistically significant improvement over the control group.
+The two practice groups were also compared with each other.